SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-18-covid-vaccines-alzheimers.md

 <img src="{{ site.baseurl }}/images/2021-08-18-covid-vaccines-alzheimers-cmaj.jpg" width="400" height="188" alt="CMAJ: DTaP, polio, and flu vaccines associated with lower Alzheimers" title="CMAJ: DTaP, polio, and flu vaccines associated with lower Alzheimers" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 - They explore some studies on the incidence of Alzheimers among people who took or did not take _other_ vaccines, notably DTaP, polio, and flu. <sup id="fn2a">[[2]](#fn2)</sup>
-  Now, I'm not familiar with that paper, and nobody's made much noise about vaccinations as prophylactic against Alzheimers.
+  Now, I'm not familiar with that paper from way back in 2001, and nobody's made much noise about vaccinations as prophylactic against Alzheimers.
 Still, it sort of makes sense: people who get regularly vaccinated probably watch their health, listen to their doctors, and don't come down with horrible diseases that probably have brain effects.
 It's easy to believe